Abbas766/Books-that-I-have-read/Books_I_want_to_read.md

 > 37. Lincoln in the Bardo - George Saunders
 > 38. Origin Story: A Big History of Everything - David Christian.
 > 39. Factfulness - Hans Rosling,Ola Rosling and Anna Rosling Ronnlund
+> 40. A White Trail: Minorities in Pakistan Paperback – Haroon Khalid